yanggggjie/rising-repo/README.md

-a table to display recently popular repos
+### a table to display recently popular repos

 ![image](https://github.com/yanggggjie/rising-repo/blob/main/example/example.png)

-roadmap
+### roadmap

+- v0.12 add create time column and filter

+  - Most of the repos in this rank are very old and they are already well known.
+Therefore, it is necessary to add the create time column to discover the rising new stars 🚧

 - v0.11.1 optimize ✅

   - add a better-looking loader ✅
   - when language filter change scroll to top ✅
+  - open links  in a new tab ✅